WHO DOESN'T LOVE A LITTLE PEACE OF THE OCEAN IN their SPACE.

 Power - Aquarium systems do require power!
 So placement around proper outlets is important.

 Level Ground - Placement of your aquarium is important to either set on level cement flooring or if on another level of your house, you will need to identify the direction of the joists.
 Place the aquarium across as many joists as possible to evenly distribute the weight - remember 1 gallon weighs 8 pounds!
 If in doubt, hire a contractor to come out for a consultation to ease your mind.

 A tank usually takes between 4 - 8 weeks to completely cycle.
 Cycling means that enough beneficial bacteria has become established throughout your system to handle the bio-load from the livestock within your tank.
-Ammonia is required to start the tank cycling process, which can be produced several ways.
-After sand and rock has been added, beneficial bacteria is being produced, leading to the bacteria converting the ammonia from nitrites into nitrates.
+Ammonia is required to kick- start the tank cycling process and is called the nitrification cycle.

 *There is a process within the saltwater hobby where tanks are cycled with live fish.
-We strongly advise not to go this route as any fish that are living within a cycled tank will go through unnecessary stress that usually leads to death due to extremely toxic levels of ammonia and nitrites.
-It is recommended to use either fish food or ammonia to start your cycle.
+We strongly advise not to go this route as any fish that are living within a un cycled tank will go through unnecessary stress that usually leads to death due to extremely toxic levels of ammonia and nitrites.
+It is recommended to use clear 100% household Ammonia.

 Established Bacteria Cycle

 To reduce the cycling time, you can add bacteria from an established tank through using floss/foam and inserting it into your aquarium.
 Taking substrate from an established tank is another way to add the beneficial bacteria.

 *Please Note - any diseases within the established tank will be transferred to your set up.